 Facial fat transfers can both smooth wrinkles and help to mask dark circles.
 During these procedures, fat is extracted from a donor site on the body and carefully reinjected in the face to plump the skin.

 Synthetic fillers can also be used in a similar manner to facial fat transfers.
-Fillers such as Restylane and Juvederm can be injected below the eyes to provide a fuller, more youthful look.
+Hyaluronic acid-based fillers can be injected below the eyes to provide a fuller, more youthful look.
 Unlike facial fat transfer procedures, which provide permanent results, fillers must be reinjected every 6–18 months.

 Vitamin C’s many benefits including its antioxidant function, ability to stimulate collagen production and power to regulate melanin formation, make it a key anti-aging ingredient.